-The IrisVision Live uses breakthrough low vision technology that can allow those with a visual impairment to watch TV, see family and friend's faces, cook, play music etc. again.
+IrisVision Live offers handsfree magnification using breakthrough low vision technology.
+It can allow those with a visual impairment to watch TV, see family and friend's faces, cook, play music etc. again.

 The IrisVision Live magnifies whatever you look at through its lightweight headset, whether distant or near, and the image is shown in front of your eyes on a large screen.